-This article focuses more on the methods of mode locking and on some fundamental aspects, whereas the article on mode-locked lasers contains more details on different kinds of mode-locked lasers.
+This article focuses more on the methods of mode locking and on some fundamental aspects, whereas the article on mode-locked lasers contains more details on different kinds of mode-locked lasers and their performance characteristics.

 Active and Passive Mode Locking